 By 1960, the home was converted into an intermediate care facility and in 1977 the St. Barnabas House closed for good.
 During the subsequent years, the land and buildings came under private ownership, and the estate fell into a general state of disrepair.
 Fortunately, we had the privilege of purchasing the land and restoring it back to its proper stature and natural beauty.

 Our historic chapel still serves as a focal point of the estates, serving as a unique setting for beautiful weddings.
 The main house provides unparalleled views of the lake and the extraordinary Lake Erie sunsets for guests and wedding parties to enjoy.
 And the old cottage, the beginning of the brothers' grand vision and work all the way back in 1912, still sits against the solemn lakeshore, providing a retreat stay and memories that will last a lifetime.
 Their vision of healing and restoration is carried on today by all who experience the beauty and history of the estates.

+Conveniently located not just along the historic Lake Erie, but also the historic village of North East with its beautiful downtown park that is home to concerts and events year-round and its historic shopping district.
 Ski slopes and golf courses provide a diverse offering of activities to fill your days, and our location in heart of Pennsylvania ’s wine country means ample access and enjoyment of the many wineries spread out over the region.
 But perhaps, best of all, is the lake itself, where you can spend your days on relaxing beach strolls and taking in some of the best sunset views you’ll ever experience.